toppeMRI/toppemri.github.io/index.md

 1. Navigate to [https://github.com/toppeMRI/toppe/matlab/examples/3dspgr/](https://github.com/toppeMRI/toppe/matlab/examples/3dspgr/) and download the file 'scan.tgz'.
 2. Copy scan.tgz to /usr/g/bin/ on the scanner and untar: ```tar xzf scan.tgz```
-3. Load the TOPPE psd, which is currently named 'toppe8a', and scan.
+3. Prescribe the TOPPE psd (toppe8a) and scan.